saxby-b/scuba-adventures/README.md

-Scuba Adventures is a website made for scuba diving companies.
-It features an About section, a Sign Up section, and a More Adventures section.
+                                                          Scuba Adventures
+Scuba Adventures features:
++ About section
++ Sign Up section
++ More Adventures section

 The layout of Scuba Adventures allows for the perfect balance of space for important text and amazing graphics.